Starting from this article, we’ll develop an object-oriented WordPress plugin.

 This article is all about object-oriented programming.
 The rewritten version of the plugin will provide the exact same features the current one does, while taking advantage of what OOP has to offer.
 That is, our code will (hopefully) be reusable, extensible and readable.

-Next up, we’ll discuss how we came up with the design of our new and improved plugin!
+Next up, in Part 4 in our Objected Oriented Programming Series, we’ll discuss how we came up with the design of our new and improved plugin!

 - Part 2 – WordPress and Object Oriented Programming: A Real World Example